Mosibi/tesladata/README.md

 The poller component reads data from the Tesla API and stores it a Mongo database.

 ## Watcher
-The watcher components connects to the Mongo database where the Poller stored is data and listens for updates.
-When a record is inserted, Watcher sends it to InfluxDB and publishes it on a MQTT topic.
+The watcher component connects to the Mongo database where the Poller stored the data and when a record is inserted, 'watcher' sends it to InfluxDB and publishes it on a MQTT topic.

 The data is stored in InfluxDB so that it can be plotted with Grafana and published on MQTT for integration with Home-Assistant.